LeHuyHoang65/Water-Quality-Prediction/README.md

-# What will you learn from this project?¶
+# What will you learn from this project?
 - Bivariate and multivariate data analysis
 - Correlation analysis
 - Preprocessing: missing value, train-test split and normalization